chengr28/specialdlp/Documents/ReadMe.txt

 * Usage﻿:
   * Shutdown the eMule, then extract "antiLeech.dll.new" from the compressed file and move it to the directory where the original "antiLeech.dll" is.
 Then restart eMule.
     * This method is highly recommanded since all the latest check would be loaded with emule.
+On the contrary.
-On the contrary, the second method won't assure you that the latest check would be in use.
+    * The second method won't assure you that the latest check would be in use.
   * Extract the 7z archive and take the antiLeech.dll.new which you need into the folder that there is an antiLeech.dll.
 Then go to eMule - Options - AntiLeech and click "reload".